shwetayadkikar/blog/index.md

 ---
-title: devsh
+title: Stratuss
 has_intro: true
 intro_content: >
   Hello, I'm Shweta.
-I have been working in the tech industry for almost a decade and working as Cloud Consultant at Rapid Circle India for about 7 years.
+I have been working in the tech industry for more than a decade and working as Cloud Consultant at Rapid Circle India for about 7 years.
 I love building solutions.
 I have worked as a web developer mostly and currently working extensively with Azure.
 We have been working on building a